SKKU-AIProject-Team7/POIM-dali/README.md

 # POIM-dali
-Acceration version of POIM with NVIDIA-DALI
+Acceleration version of POIM with NVIDIA-DALI